Miron-Silviu/Game/README.md

 Users should be able to:

-- View the optimal layout for the site depending on their device's screen size
-- See hover states for all interactive elements on the page.
+- play the game by pressing the "Roll dice" button
+- hold the current score if the user want
+- start new game

 ### Screenshot